Nivison History, Family Crest & Coats of Arms

 - Thomas Nivison, aged 29, who settled in America from Markinch, Scotland, in 1908

-- Thomas Nivison, aged 25, who emigrated to the United States from Scotland, in 1909
+- Thomas Nivison, aged 25, who immigrated to the United States from Scotland, in 1909

-- John Nivison, aged 25, who emigrated to the United States from Penicnik, Scotland, in 1909
+- John Nivison, aged 25, who immigrated to the United States from Penicnik, Scotland, in 1909

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)